hoavu-cs/SketchLib/documentation/minhash.md

 ### from_existing

-Create a new minhash based on the parameters of an existing minhash so that they can be merged later.
+Create a new minhash based on the parameters (e.g., seed) of an existing minhash so that they can be merged later.

 For example,